fire-wally/firewallydotnet-hugo/content/post/mastodon-client-accessibility-comparison.md

 ### Notes

 1. Whether to hide CW'd posts or not is configurable
-1. Voiceover won't read image descriptions
+2. Voiceover won't read image descriptions
-2. Image descriptions work, but usernames are never read with toots.
+3. Image descriptions work, but usernames are never read with toots.
-3. Image descriptions work, but I can't get VoiceOver to read entire toots
+4. Image descriptions work, but I can't get VoiceOver to read entire toots
 5. Toot! does not animate GIFs on the timeline view
+6. There's a setting to display either the toot's text or the image description when tapping an image

 ## Description of Features Tested